Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Introduction

 \section{Introduction}

 Messaging Layer Security (MLS)~\cite{mls} is a recent communications standard for establishing secure messaging groups between a set of users.
-It is mainly composed by a cryptographic scheme named Continuous Group Key Agreement (CGKA), whose objective is to distribute a shared secret between members of the group.
+It is mainly composed by a cryptographic scheme named Continuous Group Key Agreement (CGKA) \cite{modular}, whose objective is to distribute a shared secret between members of the group.
 One of the most relevant characteristics of CGKA protocols is its flexibility in group composition: the scheme allows insertions and deletions of members in an efficient manner, while ensuring the security properties of Forward Secrecy (FS) and Post-Compromise Security (PCS).

 The dynamic nature of CGKA protocols makes them interesting for distributed environments.
 These networks are defined by their lack of centralised agents in which users implicitly trust, whether it be for providing authentication, forwarding information between parties or establishing items for common reference.
-These are high-privacy settings, in which users want to reveal as little private information as possible.

-CGKA protocols (and thus, MLS) face multiple caveats when applied to distributed environments.
-By default, every member of a CGKA group can publish a \textit{Commit} that modifies the state of the group.
-Even without considering authorisation issues (any user could potentially remove any other member unilaterally), a distributed implementation of a CGKA protocol is exposed to the threat of \textit{forks}, in which two or more users concurrently publish an update and end up in inconsistent states that cannot be reconciled.

-There are numerous works in the literature that propose new CGKA protocols or modifications of existing ones, some of them with the objective of adapting CGKAs to distributed environments.
-Most efforts have been directed towards concurrency: if multiple parties update their states at the same time, their visions of the group would be inconsistent and a \textit{fork} would occur, which would make their communication impossible.
-Some works have attempted to forbid these works happening or reducing its likelihood~\cite{decaf, dec_ack}, while others have presented methods for recovering from inconsistent states~\cite{fork}.

-However, there are other problems that prevent MLS from being applicable to a distributed setting.
-The authentication method assumed by these CGKAs (and made explicit in the MLS specification), which employs Public Key Infrastructure (PKI) and digital certificates, is not suitable for these environments.
-To enter a group a \textit{solicitor} must present to all members, who take the role of \textit{verifiers}, a digital certificate (in the machine-readable X.509 format), which contains a public key and is signed by a Certificate Authority.
-Users trust by default in these authorities and recognise anything signed by them as valid.
-One of the main advantages of X.509 certificates is how widespread they are: a large number of entities and subjects possess one such certificate that they can use to prove their identity to verifiers.
+Privacy is also a primary concern in distributed environments, as there are no pre-existing trust relationships between users: they wish to reveal as little information as possible about their identity or other activities they perform in the network.
+CGKA protocols could be employed in distributed environments to establish communication between parties without prior knowledge of each other but nonetheless share common attributes or interests.